 Toppers are a common solution for sagging mattresses.
 Available in different sizes and thicknesses, they’re made of memory foam or microfiber and provide good support for your back.

 Toppers are also known for their health benefits, such as reducing your body temperature and enhancing sleep quality.

 One of the issues with toppers is that they can be too soft for sleepers who prefer a firm base.
 Test them out to work out which is best for your needs.
 Also, if your mattress has deep sagging, toppers won’t offer much support.

 An important thing to keep in mind is that toppers add height to your mattress.
 This can make it hard to fit your usual bed linen.
 As a result, you may need to upgrade to a larger base sheet or coverlet.

-Pillows are the quickest fix but not recommended for long-term use.
+Pillows are the quickest fix but are not recommended for long-term use.

 Another issue with plywood sheets is that they prevent the mattress from breathing.
 This can result in mold or mildew, which can weaken the mattress further.

 To prevent this from happening, opt for individual planks that are evenly spaced on the base.
-This will allow airflow and dry any moisture under the mattress.
+This allows airflow and dry any moisture under the mattress.